 If a foreclosure is imminent yet you want to keep your property, then one of your remaining choices would be to stop the foreclosure.
 This would require court action, which includes filing for a TRO (temporary restraining order).
 The TRO would give you additional time to talk to the lender and maybe give you the additional time needed to obtain funds to pay off the lender.

-If a lender is not getting paid according to the note, or the borrower is in default for some other reason, and foreclosure is necessary, then we discuss the foreclosure process with the client, which includes:
+If a lender is not getting paid according to the note, or the borrower is in default for some other reason, and foreclosure is necessary, then the Law Office of Ramon Vega III, PLLC can discuss the foreclosure process with the client, which includes: